AmirHamza97/GQAISA/README.md

-# An Enhanced Adolescent Identity Search Algorithm for Precise Skin Cancer Image Segmentation Using Q-Learning and Gradient Search
+# Optimal skin cancer segmentation through an improved Adolescent Identity Search Algorithm
 #### Note: The source code of GQAISA will be uploaded after the paper has been accepted.